 Alternatives to clues

-If thinking of the clues is the problem and not the hiding of them is the challenge, try hiding items, like a few toys or simply pieces of paper or foil in the garden or house for the kids to search for.
+If thinking of the clues is the problem, try hiding items, like a few toys or simply pieces of paper or foil in the garden or house for the kids to search for.
 Alternatively use photos or cut pictures out of magazines.
 A prize at the end of the scavenger treasure hunt is of course the treasure.

 With young children let them choose which toys they want to hide and search for.

 For older children and when you haven’t time to think or place clues or a trail anywhere, suggest they find things beginning with letters in the alphabet.
 A word of warning, do stipulate the size of objects that can be scavenged.
 It may cause some raised eyebrows when Dad’s toolbox gets raided or a lawnmower is dragged out of the shed.

 Simple scavenger hunt clues for kids could consist of: